Santosh-Konappanavar/Santosh-Konappanavar/README.md

 My previous work experience, combined with everything that I have learnt in the past few months has enhanced my skills in coordination, clear communication and decision making.

-My leisure interest include travelling, reading books, exploring movies and listening to music.
+My hobbies include travelling, reading books, exploring movies and listening to music.

 Looking forward to applying the acquired skills on solving intricate problems and making life much easier.
-Feel free to reach me at: taherahmed.sj.95@gmail.com.
+Feel free to reach me at: ssk21m@gmail.com.
 You can view my work at:-->